Matt

 Catappa leaves are particularly beneficial for a variety of fish species.
 Notably, betta fish, angelfish, corydoras, Apistogramma, and various shrimp species thrive in environments enriched with these leaves.
 The tannins released by the leaves mimic the conditions of their natural habitats, promoting health and vitality among these aquatic creatures.

-Why Leaving Catappa Leaves in Your Tank?
+Why Leave Catappa Leaves in Your Tank?

 After the initial release of tannins, you might wonder whether to remove the leaves from the tank.
 However, there are compelling reasons to leave them in.
 Decomposing Catappa leaves continue to serve as a micro-habitat, offering shelter, breeding grounds, and a source of food.
 This contributes to creating a balanced and natural ecosystem within the aquarium.